hangyulin/Interactive-Lab-Hub/Lab 2/README.md

 ## Part F.
 ## Make a short video of your modified barebones PiClock
+I added a feature to tell you when it is night time.
+Whenever the hour is larger than 19 or smaller than 5, it would show that it is night time.
+Or it would be day time.

+Another feature I added was when you press both buttons, it would tell you if it is time to sleep or not.
+For John, it is time to sleep between 23:00 and 9:00.

 **Take a video of your PiClock.**

 ![alt text](https://github.com/hangyulin/Interactive-Lab-Hub/blob/Spring2021/Lab%202/part1.gif)

 ## Part G.